Photo by Rohit Singh on Unsplash

 Cats living outdoors are more likely to attract street illnesses particularly through dealing with other cats.
 Basic diseases that might be transmitted are feline Leukemia, feline AIDS, abscesses, and upper respiratory diseases, among others.
 Adding on, they might stumble upon harmful substances on the road, such as slug pellets, liquid catalyst or rodent poison.
 Some nursery plants like lilies or poinsettia that they might encounter are dangerous for cats as well.
 The outside world also brings parasites like ticks and worms, which are a threat to a cat’s general well-being.

 How to let your cat enjoy the outside safely

 The outside world serves as mental stimulation for cats and can have a major positive impact on your pet’s health.
 Fortunately, there are ways to mitigate threats and let your kitty run in the fresh air and absorb some of that precious sunlight.

-• Use one of the many solutions that can keep your cat safe, away from the streets and other animals while enjoying the outdoors.
-Read this article for more information.
+- Use one of the many solutions that can keep your cat safe, away from the streets and other animals while enjoying the outdoors.
+Check out the next article for more information.